Skip to main content

 Menopausal symptoms

-Yoga might be helpful for some women but the evidence is inconsistent.
+Yoga might be helpful for some women.

 mc green